Notification

 Notifications are not meant to be a replacement for Events

 in Flex/Flash/Apollo.
-Generally, IMediator
+Generally, IMediator implementors

 place event listeners on their view components, which they

-s or to communicate with other IMediators
+trigger ICommands or to communicate with other IMediators.
+IProxy and ICommand

-instances communicate with each other and IMediator
+instances communicate with each other and IMediators

-by broadcasting INotification
+by broadcasting INotifications.

-A key difference between Flash Event
+A key difference between Flash Events and PureMVC

 ‘Chain of Responsibility’ pattern, ‘bubbling’ up the display hierarchy

-until some parent component handles the Event
+until some parent component handles the Event, while

-s follow a ‘Publish/Subscribe’
+PureMVC Notifications follow a ‘Publish/Subscribe’

 pattern.
 PureMVC classes need not be related to each other in a